moztw/central/README.md

         </Directory>
     </VirtualHost>

-Restart your apache and open your browser, link to *http://moztw.yourdomain.name*.
-You should see the homepage of moztw.
+Restart Apache and open your browser, open *http://moztw.yourdomain.name*.
+You should now see the MozTW homepage.

 ### Nginx